gferreira/fb-variable-spacing/docs/overview.md

 ### Streamlined workflow

-**The VariableSpacing workflow aims to reduce data duplication and streamline the process of creating and editing the spacing axis.**
+The VariableSpacing workflow aims to reduce data duplication and streamline the process of creating and editing the spacing axis.

-The various ‘spacing states’ – *normal*, *tight*, *loose* – can be stored in the same UFO: in the font lib, using a custom key.
+The various ‘spacing states’ – *normal*, *tight*, *loose* – are stored in the font lib of the same UFO using a custom key.

-This way we can have **one set of glyph contours and multiple spacing states** which we can load into the font, one at a time.
+This way we can have one set of glyph contours and multiple spacing states which we can load into the font, one at a time.

 ### Variable font generation